gsoft-inc/wl-web-configs/packages/stylelint-config/README.md

 You should therefore add either a `.editorconfig` or `.prettierrc` file at the root of your project.
 These rule will be run against your CSS files and will be autofixed when you run stylelint --fix **/*.css.

-You need to make sure that you create a `.prettierignore` file to ignore your everything but your CSS files at the root of your project.
+You need to make sure that you create a `.prettierignore` file to ignore everything but your CSS files at the root of your project.
 This file should contain the following content:

 ```
 *